Prefectures and Food Items to be Inspected (Items for which Cultivation/Feeding Management is Difficult and Log-grown Mushrooms)

 With regard to items for which cultivation/feeding management is difficult, prefectures where inspections need to be continued are specified for each item in consideration of the difficulties in management therefor.

-With regard to log-grown mushrooms, prefectures where inspections need to be continued are also specified considering the influence of radioactive materials on materials used for production.
+With regard to log-grown mushrooms, prefectures where inspections need to be continued are also specified considering the influence of radionuclides on materials used for production.

 - Included in this reference material on February 28, 2018